 - Breast cancer.
-Some evidence suggests that higher levels of lutein in the blood are linked with a reduced risk of developing breast cancer.
+Research suggests that higher levels of lutein in the blood are linked with a reduced risk of developing breast cancer.

 - Cervical cancer.
-Early research suggests that low amounts of lutein in the diet are not linked with an increased risk of developing cervical cancer.
+Early research suggests that lower intake of lutein as part of the diet is not linked with an increased risk of developing cervical cancer.

 - An inherited condition that causes vision loss (choroideremia).
 Early research suggests that taking 20 mg of lutein daily for 6 months does not improve vision in people with choroideremia.

 - Mental function.
-Some early research suggests that taking 12 mg of lutein plus 800 mg of docosahexaenoic acid (DHA) for 4 months can improve speaking and memory in older women.
+Some research shows that taking that taking 10 mg of lutein plus 2 mg of zeaxanthin does not improve speaking or memory in older people.
+However, other early research suggests that taking 12 mg of lutein with or without 800 mg of docosahexaenoic acid (DHA) for 4 months can improve speaking and memory in older women.

 - Colon and rectal cancer.
-There is conflicting results about whether diets containing higher amounts of lutein can reduce the risk of developing colon or rectal cancer.
+There are conflicting results about whether diets containing higher amounts of lutein can reduce the risk of developing colon or rectal cancer.

 - Diabetes.
 Some research suggests that low blood levels of lutein or other carotenoids are linked with blood sugar problems.
 In theory, taking lutein might reduce the risk of developing diabetes.
 However, other research suggests that increasing lutein intake in the diet does not reduce the risk of developing diabetes.

 - Muscle soreness after exercise.
-Some evidence suggests that taking a combination product that contains lutein (BioAstin) daily for 3 weeks before exercise does not reduce muscle soreness after exercise.
+Some research suggests that taking a combination product that contains lutein (BioAstin) daily for 3 weeks before exercise does not reduce muscle soreness after exercise.

 - Lung cancer.
-Some evidence suggests that low blood levels of lutein are linked with an increased risk of developing lung cancer.
-However, other evidence suggests that taking lutein does not affect the risk of developing or dying from lung cancer.
+Some early evidence suggests that low blood levels of lutein are linked with an increased risk of developing lung cancer.
+However, other research shows that taking lutein does not affect the risk of developing or dying from lung cancer.

-- High blood pressure during pregnancy.
+- High blood pressure during pregnancy (pre-eclampsia).
 Some research suggests that high blood levels of lutein are linked with a lower risk of developing high blood pressure during pregnancy.
 It is not clear if taking lutein supplements lowers the risk of high blood pressure during pregnancy.

 - Prostate cancer.
-Some research shows that low blood levels of lutein are not linked with an increased risk of prostate cancer.
+Early research shows that low blood levels of lutein are not linked with an increased risk of prostate cancer.

 - Respiratory infections.
-Some research shows that high blood levels of lutein are not linked with a decreased risk of respiratory infections
+Early research shows that high blood levels of lutein are not linked with a decreased risk of respiratory infections.

 - Other conditions.